Water Licensing Legacy Data Import

 Questions:

-What change is being made to water licence application processing?
+What system change has been made to water licence application processing?

-The Government of Alberta (GoA) will retire the following systems:
+The Government of Alberta (GoA) has retired the following systems:

 - Water Act Temporary Diversion Licence Review System (WATERS)